Nunnito/Binance-Futures-Leaderboard-API/README.md

 - Get open positions from different traders - You can get open positions from different traders, such as **trader1, trader2, trader3**.
 Get all position details, such as **symbol, open time, PNL, ROI, amount, etc**.

-- Get multiple positions from different traders in one call - You can get multiple positions from different traders in one call, **without calling the API repeatedly and wasting your quota.**
+- Search traders by name - You can search for a specific trader by name, such as **Elon Musk, Vitalik Buterin**.

 - Get trader information - You can get trader information, such as **Twitter URL, followers, open positions, etc.**